 street is a string.
 Swift is smart enough to see that and implicitly sets the type of

 The following statement gives us the same result.
 The difference is that we explicitly set the type of the variable.
-The above statement literally says that
+This statement literally says that

 street is of type